 We love the added impact that the frame adds to this succulent display and introducing a green wall, also known as a living wall, is a surefire way to add interest to your garden.
 Visually, these garden ideas are beautiful and will draw the eye up, creating the illusion of a grander space, while they also help create a soothing and positive ambiance which we all want in a garden.
 Then, as little floor space is required for this feature, it also makes it the perfect addition to small gardens.

-Which plants to use depends on the style of your garden and on your personal preference, but we recommend that you opt for evergreen varieties to ensure a beautiful display, all year.
+We recommend that you opt for evergreen varieties to ensure a beautiful display, all year.
 Climbers are a great choice if you want your green wall to grow up directly from the ground, so Jasmin, Honeysuckle and the like are nice options.

 For a natural finish try ferns such as Adiantum (maidenhair fern) and different varieties of Ivy (Hedera).
 While succulents, as seen in the above living wall, will create a stylish and tidy finish.
 Another bonus with succulents as mentioned, is that they are very hardy and can take all sorts of weather, which means you won't have any trouble maintaining your green wall all year round!